binyisu/PVEL-AD/README.md

 # News
 [2023-03-06]：**所有人须知** 测试算法请到：https://www.kaggle.com/competitions/pvelad

-[2023-03-06]：**Notice to all** Please go to the following URL to test the algorithm: https://www.kaggle.com/competitions/pvelad
+[2023-03-06]：**Notice to all for testing** Please go to the following URL to test the algorithm: https://www.kaggle.com/competitions/pvelad

 [2022-04-13]：Box annotations for vertical_dislocation and horizontal_dislocation will be added into PVELAD dataset.

 [2021-12-14]: Training data augmentation via horizontal_flipping.py.
 Evaluation: first, converting ground truth xml to txt by get_gt_txt.py; Second, appling AP50-5-95.py to evaluate the detection results.